How can I help?

 Here you can also find options to move or update the paragraph.

 a.
-Go to the area of the reading list where you want to add a section and click 'Add Section'.
+Go to the area of the online Reading List where you want to add a section and click 'Add Section'.
 This will open a blank section in the reading list where you can add a section title such as a week, theme or reading importance (i.e. Essential or Recommended).

 b.
 You can also add a section description underneath the title.